These are great things to do and see in the city, whether you’re visiting for a short visit or traveling with your family.

 Find out more about Islamic culture

-For only AED35, you can visit one of the largest mosques in the city.
+You can visit one of the largest mosques in the city.
 The Sheikh Mohammed Centre of Cultural Understanding hosts a guided tour through Jumeirah Mosque.
 You’ll learn more about Islamic culture as well as the history of the area.
 As part of the centre’s ‘Open Doors and Open Minds’ mission, visitors are encouraged to ask any question.
 Non-Muslims can take tours six days per week (except Fridays) and they are offered in the mornings or afternoons.
 All visitors must dress modestly.
 This includes long pants or skirts and long sleeves for men, as well as headscarves for the women.

 Enjoy sky-high views

 Burj Khalifa is the world’s tallest building at 828m.
 It is a must-see on any Dubai trip.
 Tickets to ‘At The Top,’ the observation deck at Burj Khalifa.
 The attraction is arguably the most well-known in the city.
 There are also seasonal discounts and promotions available at certain times.
 You can also appreciate the attraction from another angle.

 Al Shindagha Museum is located by the beautiful banks of Dubai Creek and offers fascinating insight into the country’s history.
 You can enter to discover “Dubai Creek: Birth of a City”, a multimedia-led tour that traces the region’s evolution over the years using interactive displays, historical photographs, and valuable artifacts.
 The Perfume House is next door.
 It focuses on Arabian fragrances and the importance of perfumery in Emirati society.